albhardy/albhardy.github.io/_projects/2015-4-smart-health-coLAB.md

 image_path:
 orderid: 11
 date: 2015-05-11
-blurb: 'Explore how data, tech and innovative services can drive healthy behaviours and tackle the progression of chronic diseases.'
+blurb: 'Explore Computer Vision based journaling to drive healthy behaviours and tackle the progression of chronic diseases.'
 ---
 <p class='sublead'>Smart Health coLAB organised by Padang &amp; Co bring healthcare professionals, technologists, startups, data scientists, and community to explore new use cases and address changes in demographics and lifestyles, particularly in areas of rising concern such as obesity and chronic diseases, and care for seniors.</p> The coLAB ended with the Smart Health Hack on Saturday (16 May 2015) with 11 different ideas pitched to the judges and the audience.
 The judging team consisted of Balaji Venkatesan (Zuellig Pharma), Julien de Salaberry (The Propell Group and Eddy Chan (Kimberly-Clark).
 <!--more-->